lairbally/stockonyou/README.md

 # stockonyou
-Stock on You: A Granger Causality Network Analysis of Top 50 S&P Stocks Exploring Causal Relationships and Sector Dominance in the Ever-Fluctuating Stock Market Landscape
+Stock on You: A Scale-Free Granger Causality Network Analysis of Top 50 S&P Stocks | Exploring Causal Relationships and Sector Dominance in the Ever-Fluctuating Stock Market Landscape